 “This new build will provide many new and exciting opportunities for elementary students in the Kingston West region.
 Enhancing our French Immersion programming within the Algonquin and Lakeshore Catholic District School Board is a priority in our Multi Year Strategic Plan and aligns with our mission to build faith-filled communities where each member is loved, inspired, and successful" said David DeSantis, Director of Education.
 “I am excited to be here today to see these plans come to fruition.
 These new opportunities, in a state-of-the-art facility will allow our students to reach their full potential through faith and service" he said.

 The new Kindergarten to Grade 8 Catholic elementary school building site is located in the Woodhaven sub-division.
-Construction at the site has begun, with a targeted completion date of September 2023.
+Construction at the site is underway.
 The ALCDSB will provide updates throughout the project on the Board website and on public-facing social media channels.

 The Algonquin and Lakeshore Catholic District School Board serves approximately 12,000 students, employs over 1,400 full-time equivalent staff and covers a geographical area of more than 16,000 square kilometers.